mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   MK: this is a nice thought, but it is too simplistic.
 Surely, there can be a more complex type of nature that is sometimes closer to the animal one and at other times rises “above” that.

+## Malebranche (1638–1715)

+* An enthusiastic follower of Descartes.
+* Malebranche accepted Cartesian dualism: minds were thinking substances and the essence of matter was extension.
+But he tried to improve upon Descartes' account of the relationship between mind and body, long recognized as the weakest point in the Cartesian system.
+More consistently than Descartes, Malebranche argued that if mind was pure thought, and matter was pure extension, neither could act upon the other.
+Mind and body run parallel, but do not interact.
+‘It seems to me quite certain that the will of spiritual beings is incapable of moving the smallest body in the world.
+It is evident, for example, that there is no necessary connection between our will to move our arm and our arm's movement.’
+Sure, my arm moves *when* I will, but not *because* I will.
+If it was really myself moving my arm, I would know how I do it; but I cannot even explain how I wiggle my finger.
+* If I do not move my arm, who does?
+God does, answers Malebranche.
+God is the only true cause.
+Not only can minds not act on body; neither can bodies act on bodies.
+If bodies collide and move away from each other, what really happens is that God wills each of them to be in the appropriate places at the appropriate moments.
+MK: this account has no explanatory power.
+* Can bodies act on minds?
+Malebranche denies that our ideas come from the bodies they represent, or that they are created by ourselves.
+They come directly from God, who alone is capable of acting causally on our intellects.
+If I prick my finger with a needle, the pain does not come from the needle: it is directly caused by God.
+We see all things in God:
+  God is the environment in which minds live, just as space is the environment in which bodies are located.
+It was this teaching which particularly aroused the imagination of John Locke.
+* Many Christian thinkers, from St Augustine onwards, had held that human beings see the eternal truths and the moral laws by contemplating, in some manner, ideas in the mind of God.
+In making this claim Malebranche could claim august authority.
+But it was a novelty to say that our knowledge of changeable material objects depends on immediate divine illumination.
+God, after all, is not himself material or changeable: all there is to be seen in God is the pure idea of intelligible extension.
+How does contemplation of the eternal divine archetype of extension convey to us any knowledge of the contingent history of bodies moving and changing in the world about us?
+* The answer that Malebranche gives us is that in seeing the archetype of extension we are also made aware of all the laws of Cartesian physics that govern the behavior of the material world.
+If this is to be sufficient to predict the actual course of the universe the laws must fulfill two
+  conditions: they must be simple laws and they must be general laws.
+MK: the universe is a fully deterministic system with sensitive dependence on initial conditions, so that the whole setup is immutable and so any contingent detail can be equally seen in one immutable source, God?
+Still don't see why the laws should necessarily be “simple”.
+* Malebranche's belief in the simplicity and generality of fundamental laws not only solves the epistemological problems about our knowledge of the external world, but also the moral problem of the presence of evil among the creatures of a good God.
+God could have made a world more perfect than ours, but to do that he would have had to alter the simplicity of the laws.
+Moreover, once God has established laws it is beneath his dignity (MK: love this formulation) to tinker with them; laws must be general not only for all places but for all times.